Xceptance/xlt-documentation/content/en/load-testing/Manual/550-merge-rules.md

 ---
 title: "Test Suites"

-weight: 20
+weight: 550
+type: docs

 description: >
-  How to execute tests, collect results, and evaluate intermediate results.
+    How to customize the reports.
 ---

 {{% pageinfo %}}